Tutorial

 /WEB-INF/mysql/CreateTables.SQL

+Simple script for creating the MySQL database used by Electricity Tracker.
 This script is used only by the developer.
 It's not used at runtime, since at runtime the database has already been created.

 It's mildly interesting to note why this item is placed here.
-It's not placed in the root directory, since that would be a grave security risk: the file would be served by the container, just like an HTML file in the root directory.
+It's not placed in the root directory, since that would be a grave security risk: the file could be served by the container, just like an HTML file in the root directory.
 That's a big no-no, since it would give hackers details about your app's underlying database.
 Since this file is below /WEB-INF/, however, which the servlet spec states is a 'protected area', the file can't be served automatically by the container.

 Note as well the extension is '.SQL', not '.sql'.
 The reason for this is that WEB4J, upon startup, scans your application's source for all files that end in '.sql' (case-sensitive), and inspects their content for the SQL statements used at runtime by your app.
 Changing the extension to the upper case .SQL ensures that the file is not selected during that process.